Frequently asked questions

 How much land is provided?
 What else will be provided?

-Each farmer is provided with a 1/4 acre plot of farmland, which may be prepared by tillage if desired.
+Each farmer is provided with up to a 1/4 acre plot of farmland, which may be prepared by tillage if desired.
 The Incubator Farm offers start-up farm infrastructure such as deer fencing, vegetable wash station, walk-in cooler, tools and equipment, and more.
 Learn more about the farm facilities here and see photos from the farm on our instagram.

 What can I grow at the farm?